300+ Years of Color Theory: The "IVES COLOR WHEEL"

 This short patent application is included in a reading list on the history of Color Theory.
 Find the homepage for the series here.

-Better known for his pioneering research in television, Herbert Eugene Ives was the son of the photographic pioneer Frederic Ives.
-What isn't as well known about Herbert is that he loved to paint and created over 200 portraits in his lifetime.
-A biographical memoir for Herbert mentions his love of painting and his painstaking search for the perfect paint pigments for his palette.
+What isn't well known about the son, Herbert, is that he was a prolific painter, and created over 200 portraits in his lifetime.
+A biographical memoir for Herbert mentions his love of painting, and his painstaking search for the perfect paint pigments for his palette.

-Ives understood the properties of light, specifically the subtractive nature of light on a colored surface (like a painted canvas).
+Herbert Ives understood the properties of light, specifically the subtractive nature of light on a colored surface (like a painted canvas).
 When light reaches a painting of a red, ripe apple, some light waves are absorbed by the red paint, and some are reflected.
 We perceive the reflected light waves as a colored surface.

-With this principle of the subtractive nature of pigments in mind, Herbert Ives used the latest spectro-photometric technology in his day (the early 1930s) to measure light reflected from pigments.
-Ives understood the trichromatic theory of human vision as described by Thomas Young, that all colors may be reproduced by mixing red light, green light, and blue-violet light.
+With this principle of the subtractive nature of pigments in mind, Herbert used the latest spectro-photometric technology in his day (the early 1930s) to measure light reflected from pigments.
+He understood the trichromatic theory of human vision as described by Thomas Young, that all colors may be reproduced by mixing red light, green light, and blue-violet light.
 Ives believed that there must be three pigments that would absorb the same wavelengths of red, green, and blue light as discovered in human vision.
 These paint pigments, in Ives' mind, should create the perfect three pigment primary paint palette.

-What's fascinating is that when Ives first pointed his photoelectric recording spectro-photometer at available pigments, there weren't any that came close to his "ideal" pigments.
+What's fascinating is that when Herbert first pointed his photoelectric recording spectro-photometer at available pigments, there weren't any that came close to his "ideal" pigments.
 It would take several years of research to find three pigments closer to Ives' idea, which he called Xanth (a bright, clear yellow), Aklor (magenta), and Cyan (a bright, clear cyan blue).

 Herbert E. Ives applied for a US Patent on August 30, 1938, with a description of his three pigment primary system titled, COLOR CHART AND METHOD OF MAKING THE SAME.

 Although the patent is very clearly written, there is some debate about what exactly this color system represents and how it continues to be represented in modern publications and tools.
-As a guide, let's look specifically at how Ives writes about his color system and discuss what it all means.
+As a guide, let's look specifically at how Herbert E. Ives writes about his color system and discuss what it all means.

 He is stating that this color chart is made with a three pigment primary paint system as a guide to using three paint colors to mix other colors.
+The second sentence describes how he chose the primary pigments, the three basic colors in his chart that mix together to form all the others.

 "To apply the principle that all colors of the spectrum may be produced by mixtures of red, green and blue light to the mixing of three colored pigments, it is necessary to select three pigments which absorb respectively narrow spectral bands of blue, green, and red light."